MarcinKap/Compose-Animation-Tooltips-Library/README.md

-# Compose Animation Tooltips Library
+# Compose Animation Tooltips Library - Jetpack Compose

  This function is used to easily create a series of animations describing subsequent functions in the application.
 The function consists of 5 phases: